 To find out more about moving your business to the East, visit Norfolk & Suffolk Unlimited.

 - The Space to Innovate Enterprise Zone comprises 10 sites across Norfolk and Suffolk.
-This multi-site zone will help to create 18,500 jobs over the next 25 years, with 5,000 new jobs delivered by 2021.
+This multi-site zone will help to create 18,500 jobs over the next 25 years.

 Norwich Research Park, Norfolk – One of the largest single-site concentrations of research in food, health and life sciences in Europe, Norwich Research Park has world-leading credentials to secure the UK’s position as the global leader in these emerging multi-billion pound sectors.

 Suffolk Park, Bury St Edmunds – The EZ sits within a 68 hectare extension to the Suffolk Business Park, which is seeking to create a successful business environment for companies in the digital and new media, food and agriculture and high value manufacturing clusters.

 Scottow Enterprise Park – a 26 hectare ex-RAF site on the northern edge of the Greater Norwich urban zone.
-The site provides a unique offering for grow on space, a private high voltage renewable electricity network and promises to be a strategic business location across the East and the UK.
+The site provides a unique offering for grow on space.

 Egmere Business Zone – a 7.4 hectare site to the south of port facilities at Wells-Next-The-Sea, which has been established to support investment associated with the growing offshore renewables sector off the north Norfolk coast.

-Greater Ipswich, Suffolk – a cluster of sites (listed below) to support the delivery of the newly developed Ipswich Vision, the blueprint for the regeneration of the town:
+Greater Ipswich, Suffolk – a cluster of sites (listed below) to support Ipswich Vision, the blueprint for the regeneration of the town:

 - Princes St Office District – the Princes Street corridor connects the railway station with the town centre and is a High Priority Area for employment growth in the Ipswich Vision.

 - Waterfront Island – an area of port land within the Ipswich Waterfront that is bounded by the Wet Dock and the tidal river.
 Ipswich Waterfront is a major investment area for the public and private sectors.